×

 If you are thinking about moving to kobe, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kobe, Japan varies greatly depending on the location and size of the property.
 For a single person, a one-bedroom apartment in the city center can cost around 60,000 to 80,000 yen per month, while the same apartment outside the city center may cost around 40,000 to 60,000 yen.
 For larger families, a three-bedroom apartment in the city center can cost around 150,000 to 200,000 yen per month, while the same apartment outside the city center may cost around 100,000 to 150,000 yen.
-It's important to note that these are average prices and actual costs may vary," commented one expat who made the move to kobe.
+It's important to note that these are average prices and actual costs may vary," remarked one expat living in kobe, Japan.

 What should I bring when moving to kobe?